-On July 1, Thomas Wolfer, former financial secretary of Communications Workers of America Local 84729, was sentenced in the State of Ohio, Hamilton County Court of Common Pleas, to three years of community service, and ordered to pay $20,000 in restitution plus court costs, for theft from the Fayetteville, Ohio union.
-Wolfer had pleaded guilty in March to one count of felony theft.
-The actions follow a joint investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On October 7, David Deitrick, former financial secretary-treasurer of United Steelworkers Local 10-1338, was sentenced in U.S. District Court for the Middle District of Pennsylvania to two years of probation, and ordered to pay $8,993 in restitution and a $100 special assessment, for embezzling funds from the Shamokin (Northumberland County), Pa.-based union.
+Deitrick had pleaded guilty in April following a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

 On September 24, Thomas Flaherty, a former member of International Brotherhood of Teamsters Local 82 (taken over in 2011 by Teamsters Local 25), was sentenced in U.S. District Court for the District of Massachusetts to two years of probation for fraudulently collecting unemployment benefits from the Massachusetts Department of Workforce Development.
 He also was ordered to pay $21,011 in restitution and a $1,000 fine.
 He had pleaded guilty in June.
 Flaherty previously had been accused, along with three other Local 82 members, of running an intimidation racket against participants at Boston trade shows.
 He was acquitted in that case, but couldn’t walk in this one.
 The plea and sentencing follow a joint investigation by the U.S. Labor Department and the Boston Police Department.… Read More ➡